carlan/m220js/tickets/ticket-15/README.md

 Now proceed to the status page to run the full suite of integration tests and get your validation code.

 <details>
-  <summary>After passing the relevant tests, what is the validation code for Connection Pooling?</summary>
+  <summary>After passing the relevant tests, what is the validation code for Timeouts?</summary>
-   Answer: 5ad4f4f58d4b377bcf55d742
+   Answer: 5addf035498efdeb55e90b01
 </details>